Zapier pricing: How much does Zapier actually cost?

 • 1 min update time

-• Comprehensive security features including two-factor authentication
+• Comprehensive security features SSO and audit log

-• Email, live chat, and Premier Support
+• Email and live chat and Premier Support

 Example usage and cost: A medium-sized business running extensive marketing campaigns might use 50,000 tasks per month, incurring a cost of $299.
 Expanding these campaigns, thus increasing tasks to 100,000 per month, raises the cost to $499.
 This scenario illustrates the plan's capacity to support growing team-based automation efforts, with costs scaling accordingly.

-Company is the most comprehensive plan, intended for large organizations with extensive automation needs.
+Enterprise is the most comprehensive plan, intended for large organizations with extensive automation needs.
 Includes all features of the Team plan but with the highest level of support and the option for custom solutions.

-• Same task limits as Professional and Team
+• Annual task limits

 • Unlimited Zaps with all features